The State of Redistricting Litigation (September 2017 Edition)

 The state legislature approved a remedial redistricting plan on May 19, which it submitted to the court on May 30 in compliance with the court’s order.

 On June 13, the Alabama Legislative Black Caucus filed objections to portions of the state legislature’s remedial plans.
 The Alabama Democratic Caucus, however, said in a separate filing that it was satisfied with the remedial plans and had no further objections.
-The court has yet to set a hearing on the remedial plans.

 Key pleadings for Alabama v.
 Alabama Legislative Black Caucus can be found here.